Chinese found dead at casino in Osu

 Source: GNA

-A Chinese has allegedly committed suicide on Friday dawn at the Casino Galaxy, located behind the Shell Filling station at the Osu Oxford Street in Accra.
+A Chinese has allegedly committed suicide Friday dawn at the Casino Galaxy, located behind the Shell Filling station at the Osu Oxford Street in Accra, owned by another Chinese.

-According to sources, the Chinese spent all his money on a game at the casino without winning.
+The Ghana News Agency (GNA) gathered that the Chinese spent all his money on game at the casino without winning.

-The deceased was said to have allegedly borrowed money from management of the casino to play again in an attempt to redeem the lost money but lost again.
+The GNA was told the deceased allegedly borrowed money from management of the Casino to play again in an attempt to redeem money lost but lost again.

-Narrating the incident, an eyewitness said the management of the Casino, however, locked him up in a room due to his inability to pay the money, a situation which trigered the suicide.
+An eyewitness said management of the Casino, therefore, allegedly locked him up in a room due to his inability to pay the borrowed money.

+The GNA was told the Chinese allegedly later hanged himself in the room.

 Police in Osu confirmed the incident but refused to give details, saying, investigations were ongoing.